 Raissa was nominated for a 2013 MAC Award for Major Artist, for a 2009 MAC Award for Outstanding Female Vocalist.
 In 2008, Raissa had the idea to bring the world of cabaret, jazz, Broadway, and classical music to city green spaces as a way for diverse audiences to enjoy a free event and to broaden the appreciation of both of these amazing artists and the parks we so often take for granted.
 Annually since then, hundreds of people who otherwise may never have experienced this cultural art form have enjoyed many nights of amazing music under the trees.
-She received the 2010 Bistro Award and 2011 MAC Award for Outstanding Achievement as the creator, producer and host of THE PARKS CONCERT SERIES.
+She received the 2010 Bistro Award and 2011 MAC Award for Outstanding Achievement as the creator, producer and host of CONCERTS FOR CITY GREENS.
 In 2014, she was awarded a special Ruth Kurtzman Benefit Series MAC Award for this series.
 She was also nominated for 4 Broadway World Awards in 2012, and 1 in 2013.
 She was nominated for the 2015 MAC Award for “Best Duo Show” with her friend and musical partner, Kenneth Gartman for their show, “3 Decades in the Dark – Raissa and Kenneth Go To the Movies”.
 She writes a blog, “Raissa Recommends”, that highlights performances in the NYC cabaret and theater, and promotes animal rescue and a kinder, more verdant world.
 She is also a Reiki Master, a Vibrational Sound Massage practitioner and Platform Assistant/Chaplain, at Unity Center of Norwalk, CT.
 For those of you wondering what a “Platform Assistant” is, it’s another term for “Pulpit Assistant” – their roles compliment the role of the Minister.
 They act as Scripture or inspirational readers, meditation leaders and prayer partners and lead a section of the Sunday service.